brunokoga/pathfinder-markdown/prd_markdown/ultimateCombat/classes/ninja.md

 _Shadow Clone (Su)_: The ninja can create 1d4 shadowy duplicates of herself that conceal her true location.
-This ability functions as _ [mirror image](/pathfinderRPG/prd/spells/mirrorImage.html#_mirror-image)_, using the ninja's level as her caster level.
+This ability functions as _ [mirror image](spells/mirrorImage.md#_mirror-image)_, using the ninja's level as her caster level.
 Using this ability is a standard action that uses up 1 _ki_ point.

 _Slow Metabolism (Ex)_: The ninja has a slower-than-normal metabolism.
 She can hold her breath for twice as long as normal before needing to make Constitution checks (four times her Constitution score).
 In addition, whenever the ninja is poisoned, the time between saving throws (the poison's frequency) is doubled.
-Thus, a poison that has a frequency of â1/round for 6 roundsâ would instead be â1/2 rounds for 12 rounds.â
+Thus, a poison that has a frequency of “1/round for 6 rounds” would instead be “1/2 rounds for 12 rounds.”

-_ [Slow](/pathfinderRPG/prd/spells/slow.html#_slow) Reactions\* (Ex)_: Opponents that are damaged by the ninja's sneak attack can't make attacks of opportunity for 1 round.
+_ [Slow](spells/slow.md#_slow) Reactions\* (Ex)_: Opponents that are damaged by the ninja's sneak attack can't make attacks of opportunity for 1 round.